 Commercialization Boards of Advisors

 Successful commercialization, especially through startups, requires a team with a wide range of knowledge and skills.
-CoMotion has formed Commercialization Boards of Advisors to help UW innovators connect with the local talent they need.
+CoMotion has formed Commercialization Boards of Advisors to help UW innovators connect with the local talent they need and provide advice to the innovation team.
 To make networking more efficient, the commercialization boards are organized by sector:

 - Medical Device Board of Advisors